 The quickest way to hear what the Voyager has to offer is to listen to the presets.
+Press the PANEL button and ENTER.
+The screen will display the name and number of the last preset that was in memory.
 Pressing the +1 or -1 buttons will access a new preset.
-If the sound does not change, then "Quick mode" is not active - simply press ENTER to load the new sound.
 Presets 001 - 128 are loaded with sounds from the factory.
-There are a total of 128 locations in memory for presets - all are user programmable.
+There are a total of 128 locations in memory for presets.
 Note that once a preset is called up, you can tweak the parameters to your liking.
-If you make changes to a preset and want to return to the original sound, press ENTER.
-If you want to save your changes - refer to the section on Saving Presets on p.
-57. Any changes made to a preset will be gone if they are not saved.
+If you make changes to a preset and want to return to the original sound, simply press ENTER.